Northwest Houston Neighborhoods

 Located in Fort Bend County, Sugar Land is a fast growing city built upon the heritage of Imperial Sugar–a major sugar refinery and distribution center.
 Many community lakes can be found in neighborhoods within Sugar Land that feed into either the Brazos River or Oyster Creek.
 For higher education, students have a choice of both Wharton County Community College and a branch campus of the University of Houston.
 Students in primary and secondary education mostly attend schools within Fort Bend ISD, however, some communities in the Southwest portion of Sugar Land attend Lamar Consolidated ISD.

-The quickly growing city is located within Harris, Fort Bend and Waller counties along I-10.
+Located within Harris, Fort Bend and Waller counties along I-10, this area is a quickly-growing community.
 The widely known Katy Mills Mall is a popular attraction along with parks and walking trails that run along a portion of the Buffalo Bayou.
 Students of higher education have access to a local Katy branch of Houston Community College.
 All primary and secondary student residents attend schools within the highly acclaimed Katy ISD.